hideyuki001/model-refiner-pro-v3.5/README.md

 ---

 ## 📜 License
-MIT License or Apache License 2.0 recommended.
+This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.

 ---

 ## 🚀 Usage

-Browse the `examples/` folder to see how ModelRefiner Pro v3.5 can be applied to multilingual translation QA:
+Browse the **examples/** folder to see how ModelRefiner Pro v3.5 can be applied to multilingual translation QA:

-- **en-ja_sample.md** → Japanese high-context QA example
+- `en-ja_sample.md` → Japanese QA example
-- **en-de_sample.md** → German technical translation QA
+- `en-de_sample.md` → German QA example
-- **creative_eval.md** → Creative marketing copy evaluation (JA / ES / DE)
+- `creative_eval.md` → Creative text evaluation

-For detailed scoring dimensions and evaluation metrics, see the `docs/` folder:
+For detailed scoring dimensions and evaluation metrics, check the **docs/** folder.

-- `docs/system_instructions.md` → Full engine instructions
-- `docs/translation_matrix.md` → Language-pair benchmark matrix
-- `docs/rope_metrics.md` → RoPE evaluation axes
-- `docs/examples.md` → QA case guide